isomerpages/ogp-pioneerpri/_pioneer-engagement/General Information/School Information.md

 </tr>
 <tr>
 <td>Gate 3 (Main Gate Entrance)</td>
-<td>6.30 am to 7.00 pm (Cars will only be allowed to enter the school premises for dismissal after 2.00 pm and no parking is allowed in the school premises)<br></td>
+<td>6.30 am to 7.00 pm (Cars are only be allowed to enter the school premises for drop-off before 7.30 am and dismissal after 2.00 pm, and no parking is allowed)<br></td>
 </tr>
 <tr>
 <td rowspan="2">School Library Opening Hours</td>